annelledejager/blog/_posts/2017-10-14-choosing a pet project.markdown

 # The myths

-- My pet project has to be the next Facebook or else I’m wasting my time<br/><br/>
+- A pet project has to be the next Facebook or else I’m wasting my time<br/><br/>
 <b>Truth</b> A pet project is never a waste of time.
 You’re constantly learning and becoming more comfortable with your technology stack or learning a new technology stack.
 Some projects can even improve your daily routine eg. a mobile reminder app.

 - I have to complete my pet project before I can move onto the next pet project<br/><br/>
 <b>Truth</b> The beauty of having a pet project is that it’s yours.
 You decide what to do with it.
 No one will judge you if you leave a pet project mid way.

-- It has to do something or fulfill a need<br/><br/>
+- It has to do something or fulfill a need in society<br/><br/>
 <b>Truth</b> It does not have to do ANYTHING!
 If you want to practise your css, then your pet project can be to design a simple static web page with no functionality.

-- You are a nerd for working on your computer over weekends<br/><br/>
+- I am a nerd for working on my computer over weekends on projects that I don't get paid for<br/><br/>
 <b>Truth</b> Even if this myth is true, so what if you’re a nerd.
 It's a new age where nerds are cool.

 I usually choose an unfamiliar technology stack.
 I tend to prefer to start a pet project from scratch, but following a tutorial or forking a github project is also a great way to get up to speed with a new technology stack.